pschool-in/curriculum/content/science/humanbody-5.md

 An organ that helps in digestion of food - *stomach* An organ that helps to remove waste from our body - *kidney*
 ```
+# GRADE 5

+## Human Body

+## Chapter: tn-5-1-science: Organ Systems

+### Digestive system

+The process of conversion of complex food molecules into simpler molecules is called digestion.
+The digestive system can be divided into two.
+1. Digestive tract
+2. Digestive glands

+### Respiratory system

+The respiratory system provides oxygen to the tissues of the body and
+removes carbon dioxide from the tissues.
+There are three major parts forming the respiratory system.

+1. Airway
+2. Lungs
+3. Muscles of respiration

+### Circulatory system

+In this system blood is circulated to transport oxygen and nutrients to every part of the body.
+Circulatory system consists of the following:
+1. Heart
+2. Blood vessels
+3. Blood

+### Excretory system

+Excretory system removes the waste products from the body.
+It also
+regulates water and electrolyte balance.
+Kidneys, lungs, liver and skin together function as excretory organs.
+Excretory system consists of the following.
+1. Kidneys
+2. Ureters
+3. Urinary bladder

+### Nervous system
+Nervous system is an integration of nerves and they are composed of specialized cells called Neurons.
+The human nervous system is divided into the following.
+1. Central Nervous System (CNS)
+2. Peripheral Nervous System (PNS)